-Satisfactory/Unsatisfactory Grading
+Switching to Satisfactory/Unsatisfactory Grading

-Students may request satisfactory/unsatisfactory (S/U) grading for courses offered with letter grading until the last day to make a schedule change in the quarter in which the course is taken (see online quarterly registration calendar for dates).
+Students can change from letter grading to satisfactory/unsatisfactory (S/U) grading by submitting a request at the registration window in Laidlaw Center 102.
+Students have until the last day to make schedule changes.
+Refer to the online registration calendar for specific dates.